 - The Root Cafe.
 If you’re looking for a family-friendly restaurant with locally sourced food, The Root Cafe is for you.
 They believe in helping the environment and local growers and emphasizing sustainable food systems in their community.

 - Flying Fish.
-A highly-rated chain for seafood, Flying Fish has a wide variety to choose from – shrimp, crab, oysters, and more.
+A highly-rated chain for seafood, Flying Fish has a wide variety to choose from—shrimp, crab, oysters, and more.
+With some old-time diner flare, you’ll feel at home in this casual seafood spot.

 You’ll be happy you made time to get a quality meal with your loved ones.
 Seeing all that Little Rock offers, you may have to go out multiple times!